1. Product Overview and Positioning

 5.2 DRM MPD Downloader Workflow

-3. DRM License & Decryption: For Widevine, StreamFab mimics player flows to securely decrypt each segment before output.
+3. DRM License & Decryption: For Widevine, StreamFab acts just like a regular player would to securely decrypt every single segment before it makes the final file.

 StreamFab Download & Decryption Workflow